 "It was only a short time after returning from the desert during the summer of 1948 --- and before school started --- that I removed the flying machine, mentioned previously above, from it's construction lair and hauled it up to the second story rooftop across the street, then, holding on for dear life, jumped off.
 The craft maintained the same two-story height advantage for quite some distance, but partway into the flight, instead of continuing in the direction I wanted, it began tipping lower on the right and turning.
 Without ailerons or maneuverable rudder controls and with inexperienced over-correcting on my part creating an adverse yaw followed by a sudden stall, the ensuing results ended with a somewhat dramatic drop, crashing into the porch and partway through the front windows of the house diagonally across the way."(source)

-As a young boy growing up I seemed to be somewhat more attuned to comic book and radio premium offers than some of my peers, spending an inordinate amount of time conniving ways to obtain, send for, receive, and play with such offers.
+As a young boy growing up I seemed to be somewhat more attuned to comic book and radio premium offers than some of my peers, spending an inordinate amount of time conniving ways to obtain, send for, receive, and play with or use in some fashion, mostly for my own discoveries, such offers.

 The inside-the-box free Kellogg's PEP premium offer consisted of a small flat sheet of balsa wood with the parts of the plane printed on it inserted inside a paper envelope.
 Directions for constructing the planes were printed on the envelope along with a brief description of the aircraft itself.
 Kellogg's claimed thirty different models, although the number varied from eight to twenty-one to thirty.
 There may have been a thirty plane run over the span of the promotion.
 Of course the only one I wanted was the P-40.
 If I didn't get one right off the bat or trade for one, most likely I ended up having to buy 3,000 boxes.(see)